 The cleaner emission characteristics of HFO LS and MDO/Gasoil result in their preferred use in ports and their approaches with mandatory requirements in place in certain ports and areas.
 This larger impact on improving conditions in ports and their approaches is the reason that these fuels carry more weight in the formula for determining the ESI SOX.

 To establish the ESI SOX for a next period of validity of the system is set up as follows: once a ship has been entered into the database, the first ESI SOX will be established at the first day of the next quarter of the year and will have a validity of half a year.
 Consequently the system establishes the scores on every 1st January, 1st April, 1st July and 1st October for newly entered ships, while for each ship that is already included in the database, the calculation is only performed twice a year.
-Alternatively for ESI SOX the equivalent values for an IMO approved exhaust gas cleaning system may be used for calculation purposes.
+Alternatively where scrubbers are used the equivalent sulphur percentage established in accordance with IMO procedures may be used.

 For all bunker operations, Bunker Delivery Notes (BDN) shall be issued.
 At the date of submission of data for ESI, those BDN which have been issued during the two preceding quarters shall be recorded.
 The data of each BDN such as type of fuel oil, mass and percentage (m/m) of sulphur must be accurately entered into the database.ESI SOX is defined as: